gpbl/react-day-picker/packages/react-day-picker/README.md

 DayPicker is a [React](https://react.dev) component for creating date pickers, calendars, and date inputs for web applications.

+You are reading the README for `react-day-picker`, the legacy DayPicker package name.
+It remains available for compatibility and exposes the same DayPicker API in v10, but new projects should use `@daypicker/react`.

 ## Documentation

-See **[daypicker.dev](https://daypicker.dev)** for guides, examples and API reference, or read [the docs in the repository](https://github.com/gpbl/react-day-picker/blob/main/apps/website/docs/start.mdx).
+See **[daypicker.dev](https://daypicker.dev)** for guides, examples, and API reference, or read [the v10 docs in the repository](https://github.com/gpbl/react-day-picker/blob/main/apps/website/versioned_docs/version-next/start.mdx).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/gpbl/react-day-picker/main/apps/website/static/img/screenshot-dark.png" />